 NAFTA, international trade, international agreements, NATO, presidential power

 Galbraith, Jean, "The President's Power to Withdraw the United States from International Agreements at Present and in the Future" (2018).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2961.